jean-pierreBoth/MultiStochGrad.jl/README.md

     "Accelerating Stochastic Gradient Descent using Predictive Variance Reduction" (2013).
     [Advances in Neural Information Processing Systems, pages 315–323, 2013](https://papers.nips.cc/paper/4937-accelerating-stochastic-gradient-descent-using-predictive-variance-reduction.pdf)

 These algorithms minimize functions given by an expression:

         f(x) = 1/n ∑ fᵢ(x) where fᵢ is a convex function.

 All algorithms alternates some form of large batch computation (computing gradient of many terms of the sum) and small or mini batches (computing a small number of terms, possibly just one, term of the gradient) and updating position by combining these global and local gradients.

+## Structure of the package and documentation

+The structure of the package is explicited in the documentation along with a html page for each implemented SGD.

+Doc is generated as usual by running julia make.jl in the docs/src directory.

 Further documentation can be found in docs of the Julia package, more in the doc of the Rust crate and at last the reference papers.

 ## Examples and tests